+Creating a new calendar each month is a waste of time, but many people do as they think they need to rebuild it to get correct weekends and public holidays.
 But in fact, with few formulas, 2 conditional formatting rules, 1 dropdown list and 5 lines of VBA code, you can create an automatic calendar.
-Follow each of these steps 🙂

 Step 1: Add a dropdown list

 Let's start by writing the employees' name in column A

 Insert a dropdown button in your worksheet

 Do you have the developer tab in your Ribbon?
 No, so

 - Then Customize the Ribbon

 - Check the developer option in the right pane